This story is the first in a series! Check out our Ongoing Series page to see what happens next!

-Without warning, the end of her fingers became long curved talons.
+Without warning, the end of the robed woman’s fingers became long, curved talons.
 Marcella evaded, drawing her ancient blade from thin air.
 It’s battle song hummed through her bones.

 The woman hissed and flung off her robe, revealing horns that curled from her skull.
 Her eye were black pits, and a split tongue slithered between her needle teeth.

 “Tired of pretending?”
 Marcella mocked.

 The horned woman swung at her.
-Marcella dodged those talons, but wasn’t prepared for the quick spin of the head as the horns rammed her into the wall and pinned her.
+Marcella dodged the talons, but wasn’t prepared for the quick spin of her opponent’s head as the horns rammed her into the wall and pinned her to it.

-She wrenched the sword up between them and shoved the horned beast back.
-The sword flashed through the air, aiming for the woman’s neck.
-The Beast flipped, catching her feet on the blade, her head to the ground.
+Marcella wrenched the sword up between them and shoved the horned beast back.
+The sword flashed through the air, aiming for the other woman’s neck.
+The Beast flipped, catching her feet on Marcella’s blade.
 With a powerful kick, she forced Marcella to lose her grip.

-But Marcella caught it in her other hand.
-The thrumming of the blade grew angry as it had yet to cut into its opponent.
+But Marcella caught her blade in her other hand.
+The thrumming of the weapon grew angry as it had yet to cut into its opponent.
 Marcella’s power leaked into the ancient blade, and it responded with a surge of energy.

 “Your sister looked for me,” continued the Beast, “She wants to die; she deserves it…but you,” the woman growled, “you have created wars.
 What does she think of you?”

 The Beast moved closer, “Don’t you wish to die?” she whispered.

 “Those who died fought for something they believed in.”
-A growl echoed in her throat, “And I’ll be damned if they aren’t remembered the way they should.”
+A growl echoed in Marcella’s throat, “And I’ll be damned if they aren’t remembered the way they should.”

-The Beast unleashed her talons once again, and swiped at Marcella with a shriek, grazing her face.
-But Marcella was quick danced out of range, hacking and slashing.
+The Beast unleashed her talons once again and swiped at Marcella with a shriek, grazing her face.
+But Marcella was quick and danced out of range, hacking and slashing.
 The Beast let out a cry of pain.
 Marcella didn’t slow.
-With a final slice the head fell with a graceful arc from the woman’s shoulders.
+With a final slice the horned head fell with a graceful arc from the woman’s shoulders.